 Importantly, this update will not work on all machines.. macOS Catalina is compatible with many machines from 2012 and later, though there are some exceptions.
 Catalina runs on all of the same Macs that were able to run macOS Mojave, with the exception of the mid-2010 and mid-2012 Mac Pro models, which will not be getting the update.

-If you have any queries about this transition and what it means to you, please give me a call on 0418 408 869.
+If you have any queries about this transition and what it means to you, please send me a text on 0418 408 869.

 Thanks for reading this far - and happy Mac Computing!

 Dave 'Mr Mac'